briebug/ngrx-auto-entity/README.md

 # Setup

-While Auto-Entity aims to provide a minimal boilerplate platform for handling entities, it does require some minimal setup.
+While Auto-Entity aims to provide a minimal boilerplate platform for handling entities, it does require some basic setup.
 As with any Angular module, it must be imported into your application:

 ```typescript
 import { NgModule } from '@angular/core';